bgpkit/monocle/README.md

   -n, --name               Force treat queries as name search -c, --country <COUNTRY>  Search by country code (e.g., US, DE)
       --json               Output as JSON objects (shortcut for --format json-pretty) --show <SECTION>     Select data sections to display (can be repeated).
-Available: basic (default), prefixes, connectivity, rpki, all
+Available: basic, prefixes, connectivity, rpki, all
       --full               Show all data sections with no limits --full-roas          Show all RPKI ROAs (default: top 10) --full-prefixes      Show all prefixes (default: top 10)